KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 > L₄ is the Form-register into which the integrated L₃ Self-Axis may acclivate.

-A Form House is not a person.
+A House of Form is not a person.

 A hypostatic principle is not a person distributed as shards.

-An individuated being may indwell a Form House without becoming identical to that House.
+An individuated being may indwell a House of Form without becoming identical to that House.

 This distinction is decisive.